mauriciolarroque/Bikeshare-Case-Study/README.md

 * When we plot the `top 5 start stations` on a map, it's easier to see the geographic differences between user categories.

-  * The most popular stations for casual users are near the `waterfront` – near the best tourist attractions – while the most popular member stations are centered around `urban` areas, which tend to be less popular overall with tourists.
+  * The most popular stations for casual users are at the `waterfront` – near the best tourist attractions – while the most popular member stations are centered around `urban` areas, which tend to be less popular overall with weekend tourists.

 <br>